What is Applied Kinesiology?

-Applied Kinesiology (AK) is a system that evaluates structural, chemical and mental aspects of health using manual muscle testing with other standard methods of diagnosis.
+Applied Kinesiology is a system that evaluates structural, chemical and mental aspects of health using manual muscle testing with other standard methods of diagnosis.

-The doctor using AK finds a muscle that is unbalanced and then attempts to determine why that muscle is not functioning properly.
+Dr, Kristy uses Applied Kinesiology to find a muscle that is unbalanced and then attempts to determine why that muscle is not functioning properly.
 The doctor works out the treatment that will best balance the patient's muscles.

 The Triad of Health is interactive and all sides must be evaluated for the underlying cause of a problem.
 A health problem on one side of the triad can affect the other sides.
 For example, a chemical imbalance can cause mental symptoms.
-AK enables the doctor to evaluate the triad's balance and direct therapy toward the imbalanced side or sides.
+Applied Kinesiology enables the doctor to evaluate the triad's balance and direct therapy toward the imbalanced side(s).

-AK skills are developed and approved by the International College of Applied Kinesiology Board of Standards.
+Practice skills are developed and approved by the International College of Applied Kinesiology Board of Standards.
 These skills are refined from many disciplines including Chiropractic, Osteopathy, Medicine, Dentistry, Acupuncture, Biochemistry, Psychology, Homeopathy, and Naturopathy etc. Members of these professions share knowledge through the publications and conferences of the International College of Applied Kinesiology (ICAK).